Best FM Transmitter of 2021

 Unfortunately, the Anker Roav SmartCharge F0 doesn't really live up to its name since it lacks a basic Quick Charge USB port.
 But, at least the unit has two USB ports, so you don't have to fight with the copilot to charge your device.
 As an added bonus, the unit has an echo canceling microphone to aid in hands-free gabbing on the phone.

 Usually this is the paragraph where we would list the features that are lacking and the areas where this model fails to meet the standards set by the competition.
 However, the Anker Roav lacks so many features and transmits audio so poorly that it's better to simply point out that for the same dollar amount you can get a model that works properly.
 That is to say, a model that delivers loud, high-fidelity sound with a whole lot more features to make your time in the car more enjoyable.

 The LIHAN Dual USB Port looks a lot like a high-end transmitter but we're here to tell you that it falls short of this superficial impression.
-Yes, it has a faux carbon fiber shell that looks snappy, its black with orange accents have an urban flare, and it's minimalistic user interface is a nod to Scandinavian design.
-However, this is where the complementary critique ends.
+Yes, it has a faux carbon fiber shell that looks snappy, its black with orange accents have an urban flair, and its minimalistic user interface is a nod to Scandinavian design.
+However, this is where the complimentary critique ends.

-At its essence, a Transmitter has one job and that is to transmit audio that is true to its source through a radio frequency that a car stereo can receive.
-That is it.
-And, well, the LIHAN struggles hardily, but nonetheless fails, to deliver on this modest expectation.
+At its essence, a transmitter has one job and that is to transmit audio that is true to its source through a radio frequency that a car stereo can receive.
+That's it.
+In our testing, the LIHAN failed to deliver on this modest expectation.